 Things to do in Martinique During a Cruise Stop

-Martinique may be a Caribbean island, but it’s currently considered a French overseas territory.
 Situated between the islands of Dominica and St Lucia, I stopped here on my Caribbean cruise on P&O’s Arvia and had a fantastic time.
 I’d even go as far to say that this was my favourite stop!

 We docked in Martinique’s capital city, Fort-de-France, which has plenty of things to see and do.
-Here are 7 places that you need to visit during your trip.
+Unlike many other Caribbean islands, there’s plenty to do within walking distance.

-1) Martinique’s botanical garden, Jardin de Balata
+2) Martinique’s botanical garden, Jardin de Balata

 This stunning botanic garden was founded in 1982 by horticulturist Jean-Philippe Thoze.
 It houses more than 3000 species of tropical plants, and on a clear day you can see the sea from its viewing point.
 The foliage makes it a cool place to explore during a hot day, and there’s even a set of rope bridges strung across the treetops to explore.